-1. Required Books, Equipment, Materials, and Supplies for Graduate Study processing, psychological assessment, informational databases, statistical analyses, etc., all graduate students are encouraged to have access to personal computer.
-Computer facilities are provided on JSU campus.
+1. Required Books, Equipment, Materials, and Supplies for Graduate Study

+Required books and other materials required for each class will be listed on the course syllabi.
+Students are required to purchase these materials no later than the third week of class in order to receive a grade in the class unless they receive written permission from the instructor.
+Given the expanding reliance of clinical psychologists on personal computers in areas such as word processing, psychological assessment, informational databases, statistical analyses, etc., all graduate students are encouraged to have access to personal computers.
+Computer facilities are provided on the JSU campus.
 All students are strongly encouraged to become student members of the Mississippi Psychological Association by the beginning of their first spring semester.
 (The university is working on putting graduate courses in the JSU VIBE book rental program)